swapnilswami332/Trading-bot/README.md

-# Binance Futures Testnet Trading Bot
+# Binance Futures Testnet Trading Bot.

 A full-stack web application for placing orders on Binance Futures Testnet.
 This application provides a simple web interface to interact with the Binance Futures Testnet API for placing MARKET and LIMIT orders.